d0ctr/bilderberg-butler/README.md

   - /ping — pong
   - /user — prints the name and the id of the user who sent the command
   - /server — print the name and the id of the server where the command was sent
-  - /wordle
-    - start — starts the scheduler that daily creates new event on the server with link to wordle (new event starts at 21:00:00 UTC)
-    - stop — stops the scheduler
-    - status — prints the status of the wordle scheduler
-    - clearall — deletes all events on the server
-    - whitelist — deletes all events and stops the scheduler
   - /subscribe — {voice channel} {telegram chat id} — will send (and edit afterwards) to `telegram chat id` a message containing the list of current users and their statuses in `voice channel` .
 It will be pinned and updated on any change.
 When channel becomes empty the message will be deleted.
   - /unsubscribe {voice channel} {telegram chat id?} — will turn off the feature for selected `voice channel` and won't send messages to `telegram chat id` or (if empty) to all previously configured `telegram chat id`s.